Arccotangent/pacchat/PROTOCOL.md

 PacChat communicates over TCP port 14761.
 Most transmissions sent over the network include 1 line headers.
 The only exception is the transmission of a public key.

+Some types of transmissions cannot be sent over the P2P network for security reasons.

 ## 101 ping

 Currently unused by PacChat, but the functionality is still built in.
 You can telnet to a PacChat server and send `101 ping` to it, it will respond with `102 pong`